richardanaya/web.rs/README.md

 *JavaScript and WebAssembly should be a joy to use together.*

 This project aims to provide a simple, easy to learn, technology-agnostic way bridge the Rust and Javascript using an extremely minimal setup with out-of-box cargo compilation tools.
+My hope is almost any Rust developer familiar with JavaScript could learn how to use it in a lazy afternoon.

 # Hello World